 Faculty: 210 minutes (3.5 hours)

 *The 2020-21 data is inflated due to the pandemic, as all instruction was moved online for Fall 2020.
-Most of these one-on-one sessions replaced in-class instruction.
+Most of these PRA sessions replaced in-class instruction, especially for the 3rd Embedded Librarian session for ENGL 1033.
 This data includes mandatory sessions, in addition to individual faculty/students that sought specialized research help.